Topical medication: Formulations

 There are many general classes, with no clear dividing line among similar formulations.
 As a result, what the manufacturer's marketing department chooses to list on the label of a topical medication might be completely different from what the form would normally be called.

 Cream

 A cream is an emulsion of oil and water in approximately equal proportions.
 It penetrates the stratum corneum outer layer of skin wall.
 Cream is thicker than lotion, and maintains its shape when removed from its container.
 It tends to be moderate in moisturizing tendency.
 For topical steroid products, oil-in-water emulsions are common.
 Creams have a significant risk of causing immunological sensitization due to preservatives and have a high rate of acceptance by patients.
 There is a great variation in ingredients, composition, pH, and tolerance among generic brands.

 Foam

-Foam can be seen with topical steroid marketed for the scalp.
+Topical corticosteroid foams are suitable for treating a range of skin conditions that respond to corticosteroids.
+These foams are typically simple to apply, which can lead to better patient compliance and, in turn, improve treatment results for those who favor a more convenient and cleaner topical option.
+Foam can be typically seen with topical steroids marketed for the scalp.

 Gel

 Gels are thicker than liquids.
 Gels are often a semisolid emulsion and sometimes use alcohol as a solvent for the active ingredient; some gels liquefy at body temperature.
 Gel tends to be cellulose cut with alcohol or acetone.
 Gels tend to be self-drying, tend to have greatly variable ingredients between brands, and carry a significant risk of inducing hypersensitivity due to fragrances and preservatives.
 Gel is useful for hairy areas and body folds.
 In applying gel one should avoid fissures in the skin, due to the stinging effect of the alcohol base.
 Gel enjoys a high rate of acceptance due to its cosmetic elegance.